Skip to content

 Location and Geography

 Important places for visitors include Chivay, Yanque, Maca, and Cabanaconde.
-Chivay often serves as the first overnight stop and access to hot springs.
+Chivay often serves as the first overnight stop and access to thermal springs.
 Cabanaconde is an important starting point for hikes into the canyon.

 How deep is the Colca Canyon?